mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/reference/modeladmin.md

 # ModelAdmin

-//Replaces GenericDataAdmin in Silverstripe 2.3//
+*Replaces GenericDataAdmin in Silverstripe 2.3*

 The ModelAdmin provides a simple way to utilize the SilverStripe CMS UI with your own custom data models.
 The ModelAdmin uses the `[api:DataObject]`'s Scaffolding to create the search fields, forms, and displayed data within the